Section 3313.533 | Alternative school - plan.

 (6) Any respondent may request in writing that the board not disclose confidential or proprietary information or trade secrets contained in the proposal submitted by the respondent to the board.
 Any such request shall be accompanied by an offer of indemnification from the respondent to the board.
 The board shall determine whether to agree to the request and shall inform the respondent in writing of its decision.
 If the board agrees to nondisclosure of specified information in a proposal, such information shall not become a public record under section 149.43 of the Revised Code.
 If the respondent withdraws its proposal at any time prior to the execution of a contract, the proposal shall not be a public record under section 149.43 of the Revised Code.

-(I) Upon a recommendation from the department and in accordance with section 3301.16 of the Revised Code, the state board of education may revoke the charter of any alternative school operated by a school district that violates this section.
+(I) Upon a recommendation from the department and in accordance with section 3301.16 of the Revised Code, the director of education and workforce may revoke the charter of any alternative school operated by a school district that violates this section.